Sonjj API Documentation

 Services like Tempmail.com, Guerrilla Mail, and Maildrop hand out addresses on generic disposable domains.
 Salesforce, HubSpot, and most modern signup forms maintain blocklists of these domains — your test request is dropped before the email is even attempted.
 The failure is silent: no error, no bounce, just a form that never gets verified.

 SmailPro works differently.
-The pool runs on 5,000+ real Gmail accounts and 3,000+ real Outlook accounts, with an average age of 6+ months.
-To Google, Microsoft, and every spam filter in between, these addresses look like regular users — because they are.
-The API rotates them so no single address takes repeated load.
-The pool also includes .edu.pl addresses for education-tier signups that reject standard consumer domains.
+The pool runs on about 3,000 real Gmail accounts and about 11,000 real Outlook accounts, across maintained provider-domain pools.
+The API rotates assignment so no single address takes repeated load.
+The pool also includes selected .edu.pl addresses for education-domain testing where allowed.

 Three Calls.
 One Header.
 No SDK.